 What is a Stethoscope?

-We’ll give you detailed information so that you’ll have a good understanding of what a stethoscope is.
+We’ll give you detailed information so that after reading this article you’ll have a good understanding of what a stethoscope is and what it is used for.

 What Is a Stethoscope and How Does It Work?